luetage/discord_panel/README.md

 ## Features

 * Introduces a button on top left to toggle the guilds wrapper, which saves horizontal space.
+* Automatically hides the guilds when you leave the panel with the mouse.
 * Both guilds wrapper and member view overlay.
 * Makes the main chat view more compact and tries to adjust the size of internal popups.